CosmiumDev/cosmium-dotnet/README.md

 In the real world you might want to make a base class for your integration tests that does this setup for you, you can take a look at [Tests/Cosmium.EmbeddedServer.Tests/TestBase.cs](Tests/Cosmium.EmbeddedServer.Tests/TestBase.cs) for inspiration.

+#### Custom json serialization

+While inserting data into the emulator you might want to use a custom serializer, for that you can implement the interface `IDocumentSerializer` and pass it to the constructor while creating the `ServerInstance`.

 ### Example Project

 For a complete working example of how to use `cosmium-dotnet`, check out the **Todo App Example** in the repository: